 Standard Casualty is domiciled in Texas and is primarily a specialty writer of manufactured home physical damage insurance.
 Standard Casualty holds insurance licenses in multiple states; however, a significant portion of its writings occur in Texas and Arizona.
 In addition to writing direct policies, Standard Casualty assumes and cedes reinsurance in the ordinary course of business (see Note 12 to the Consolidated Financial Statements).

-See Note 21 for financial information regarding our business segments (factory-built housing and financial services), both of which are discussed below.
+See Note 21 to the Consolidated Financial Statements for financial information regarding our business segments (factory-built housing and financial services), both of which are discussed below.

 Industry Overview